Adelaide Oval: Concerts

 Adelaide Oval has regularly been host to large outdoor concerts.
 The first major international act to perform at the Oval was Fleetwood Mac, in 1977.
-Many big names have performed there since, including David Bowie, Linda Ronstadt, KISS, Simon and Garfunkel, Paul McCartney and Wings, Madonna, Michael Jackson, Elton John, Billy Joel, Neil Diamond, Pearl Jam, AC/DC, Metallica and the Foo Fighters.
+Many big names have performed there since, including David Bowie, Linda Ronstadt, Kiss, Simon and Garfunkel, Paul McCartney and Wings, Madonna, Michael Jackson, Elton John, Billy Joel, Neil Diamond, Pearl Jam, AC/DC, Metallica, the Foo Fighters, Ed Sheeran and Robbie Williams.

 Attendance records

 A concert by Adele in March 2017, attracting an audience of 70,000, was "the largest ever attendance for a concert in South Australia".

 Other notable record-setting events at the Adelaide Oval include: